Marcelele-0/miramind/miramind.md

 The main idea is to employ two listening threads (shifted by lag) to cover all incoming voice, as there is delay between chunks.

-Args:
+**Arguments**:

-    client: Azure OpenAI client for api calls.
+- `client` - Azure OpenAI client for api calls.
-    duration: duration of whole recording.
+- `duration` - duration of whole recording.
-    chunk_duration: duration of a recorded chunk.
+- `chunk_duration` - duration of a recorded chunk.
-    lag: time between starting second listening thread (note optimal is hardware dependent).
+- `lag` - time between starting second listening thread (note optimal is hardware dependent).
-    buffer: queue.Queue instance where transcripts will be put.
+- `buffer` - queue.Queue instance where transcripts will be put.
-    rec_logger: logger instance that will be passed as a logger of listening thread.
+- `rec_logger` - logger instance that will be passed as a logger of listening thread.
-    stt_logger: logger instance that will be passed as a logger of transcribing thread.
+- `stt_logger` - logger instance that will be passed as a logger of transcribing thread.
-    timeout: timeout for all queues involved.
+- `timeout` - timeout for all queues involved.

-Returns:
+**Returns**:

   buffer with transcripts (in form of {"transcript": "transcript od audio"}).
 If buffer arg was provided then it will also put those in buffer else it will return new queue.Queue instance..

 <a id="miramind.audio.stt"></a>